Vincentvanleeuwen/frontend-applications/README.md

 In these two data sets I can compare the AreaID row, so I can find out where each charging point is located.
 The AreaDesc shows the name of the parking area and the city.

+There have been two invalid data pieces.
+There was no location bound to the object so I had to leave these two out of the results.
+The reason not every city and town are included in the graph is that there simply wasn't any data of those towns and cities.
 ## Main Packages used
 - [D3@6.2.0](https://www.npmjs.com/package/d3)
 - [Vue.js@3.0.0](https://www.npmjs.com/package/vue)